BartMassey/gappers/README.md

 This simulation and calculation is a response to
 <https://www.replaypoker.com/blog/betting-on-suited-connectors-by-jengen7/>.
-The code was written by GitHub Copilot, with a bit of guidance by me.
+The code — in Python and Rust — was written by GitHub Copilot, with a bit of guidance by me.
 The calculation is entirely my own.

 # License